 Secondary systems

-Information about transformer bay functional connections between primary and secondary systems assets in a switchyard/substation:
+Information about transformer bay functional connections between primary and secondary systems assets in a generic switchyard/substation:

-Information about feeder bay functional connections between primary and secondary systems assets in a switchyard/substation:
+Information about feeder bay functional connections between primary and secondary systems assets in a generic switchyard/substation:

-This diagram shows the typical interface between Powerlink and the customer for protection and control of 275kV Transmission Line:
+This diagram shows the typical interface between Powerlink and the customer for protection and control of 275kV Transmission Line at an IUSA substation:

-This diagram shows the typical interface between Powerlink and the customer for protection and control of 132kV Transmission Line:
+This diagram shows the typical interface between Powerlink and the customer for protection and control of 132kV Transmission Line at an IUSA substation:

-This diagram shows the interface between Powerlink and Customer for ac and dc reticulation system for a substation:
+This diagram shows the interface between Powerlink and Customer for AC and DC reticulation system for an IUSA substation:

-These diagrams show typical requirement for protection signalling, control signals, SCADA interface and Telephone connection between IUSA and Generating Facility:
+These diagrams show typical interface requirements for protection signalling, SCADA and Telephone connections:

 This diagram shows interface between the Powerlink Transmission Line and IUSA: